cozo-community/pycozo-async/README.md

 ## Programmatically constructing queries

-You can use builders in `pycozo.builder` to construct queries programmatically.
+You can use builders in `pycozo_async.builder` to construct queries programmatically.
 This is both safer and more convenient than concatenating strings.
-See [here](./pycozo/test_builder.py) for how to use it.
+See [here](./pycozo-async/test_builder.py) for how to use it.

 ## Building